wso2/docs-security/en/docs/security-reporting/index.md

 ---
-title: Security Vulnerabilities
+title: Security Reporting
-category: security-vulnerabilities
+category: security-reporting
 ---

-# Security Vulnerabilities
+# Security Reporting

 This section explains how to [report security issues](report-security-issues.md) to WSO2 products and [get rewarded](reward-and-acknowledgement-program/index.md) for your contributions.